 If you ask me, ideal bone broth would consist of some fish and shrimp heads and different animal bones.
 Why not?
 Many gourmet dishes mix different animals and end up being beyond delicious.

 Cooking with the leftovers or waist of rich people, saved millions of lives among slaves, soldiers, farmers, and worker’s class throughout millennia.
-Thanks to their stubbornness and brave approach to food combination, our ancestors survived and the Mediterranean cultures flourished!
+Thanks to their stubbornness and brave approach to food combinations, our ancestors survived and the Mediterranean cultures flourished!

 Let’s not forget, there’s a saying in the Mediterranean region “Healthy as an islander” Well, this ingredient combination is a part of the reason people in the Mediterranean islands are healthier than the rest of the Europeans!